-Dennis H. Chookaszian Kenda B. Gonzales Patrick W. Gross Gregory L. Jackson Thomas B. Lally Todd S. Nelson Leslie T. Thornton Richard D. Wang
+Dennis H. Chookaszian William D. Hansen Todd S. Nelson Kenda B. Gonzales Gregory L. Jackson Leslie T. Thornton Patrick W. Gross Thomas B. Lally Richard D. Wang

-The Board of Directors met 10 times in 2016.
+The Board of Directors met 10 times in 2017.
 Each incumbent director attended at least 75% of the total number of Board meetings and at least 75% of the total number of meetings of the Committees on which he or she served during the period he or she served as a director or Committee member.
-Ms. Gonzales was appointed to the Board on October 24, 2016.
+Mr. Hansen was appointed to the Board on November 14, 2017.

-Directors are expected to attend annual meetings of the Company s stockholders, including the 2017 Annual Meeting, absent unusual circumstances.
-Each member of the Board of Directors who served as a director at the time of the 2016 Annual Meeting of the Company s stockholders attended that meeting except for one director who was not standing for reelection and one director who was ill.
+Directors are expected to attend annual meetings of the Company s stockholders, including the 2018 Annual Meeting, absent unusual circumstances.
+Each member of the Board of Directors who served as a director at the time of the 2017 Annual Meeting of the Company s stockholders attended that meeting.